-The aim of this installation is to provoke critique and reflection about the social and energetic impact of our constantly connected digital lives.
-While harmony between man and machine, body and the network are seen as the primary aspirations of our post-industrial digital society, it has the potential for long-term discord to natural ecologies and has wider implications to local communities.
-Constant connectivity is not only energy-intensive, but also has resulted in growing dissonance in society at multiple scales: from the social to the political, from resource depletion to climate change.
+The Circuit Breaker is a networked participated installation that critiques the culture of constant connectivity.
+The installation aims to provoke reflection about the social and energetic impact of our constantly connected digital lives.
+While harmony between man and machine, body and the network are seen as the primary aspirations of our post-industrial digital society, it has the potential for long-term discord to both natural ecologies and wider implications to local communities.
+Constant connectivity is not only energy-intensive but could also result in growing dissonance in society at multiple scales: from the social to the political, from resource depletion to climate change.
 Infrastructures that support connectivity still remain perceived generally as intangible and ethereal just like the ‘Cloud’.

 Samir Bhowmik / main concept, artwork and physical installation / Supported by Krisjanis Rijnieks / concept animation, electronics and code